Description

 lock_option

-• LOCK IN SHARE MODE: This option adds shared locks to data during queries to prevent other transactions from writing to the data, but allows other transactions to read the data.
-For more information about using shared locks, see Lock query results with LOCK IN SHARE MODE.
+LOCK IN SHARE MODE: Used to obtain shared locks when querying data to prevent other transactions from writing to the data, but allows other transactions to read the data.
+For more information about shared locks, see Lock query results LOCK IN SHARE MODE.

 Examples